-Green Mountain Trail is a 2.8 mile lightly trafficked loop trail located near Blue Ridge, GA and is good for all skill levels.
+Green Mountain Trail is a 2.8 mile lightly trafficked loop trail located near Blue Ridge, GA and is rated as moderate.
 The trail is primarily used for hiking and mountain biking and is accessible year-round.

 Directions from Blue Ridge: Take GA Hwy.
 515 .8 mile east to Windy Ridge Road.
 Turn right and go .2 mile to the dead end with Old US Hwy.
 76. Turn left, go .2 miles to Aska Rd on the right.The trailhead is on Aksa Road about 100 yard south of Deep gap.
 This trail begins at the gravel parking lot on the west side of the road.
 Visitors can also park in a small area near Stanley Gap on Rock Creek Road and hike the trail east-west from that end.

 This trail is more on the moderate categorization than easy.
 There were some steep inclines and rocky/rooty declines.
 Beautiful fall color and valley vistas.
 Very good 3.75 mile out and back hike.
 The loop trail was closed.